Raw Green Mango Chow (recipe)

 2. Place in a bowl and sprinkle with remaining ingredients.

-3. Pulse in a food processor until just combined.
+3. If using as condiment (for formal presentation) pulse in a food processor until just combined.

 4. Cover and chill overnight to allow flavors to penetrate the fruit (if you can wait that long 😉 )